DevSuzzy/ONLINE-BOOK-STORE/README.md

 The technology stack utilized in this project includes:
 * Java with Spring Boot framework for API development
-* Relational database (PostgreSQL) for data storage
+* Relational database (PostgresSQL) for data storage
-* JPA for database interactions *JSON Web Tokens (JWT) for authentication
+* JPA for database interactions
+* JSON Web Tokens (JWT) for authentication
 * Spring Security for access control

 --------------